 What is endorsement?

-An endorsement is a professional credential that tells a potential employer that a person in chaplaincy is or will be performing a valid ministry of the applicant’s religious tradition and has presented evidence of both calling and training for that ministry.
-Endorsement means that the candidate is a member or minister of a particular religious organization in good standing and has completed appropriate training for service as a chaplain.
-Endorsement creates an agreement or pledge of mutual commitment, accountability, and support between the chaplain and the faith group organization.
-It affirms a level of connection and standard of excellence demonstrated by the candidate to the agency where a chaplain will do his or her service.
+An endorsement is a professional credential that assures a potential employer that the applicant is an ordained minister of their religious community and they have sufficient calling and training for ministry outside that religious organization.
+Endorsement implies that the administrative authorities of a candidate’s religious organization has adequately assessed that they are committed to the moral and ethical codes of their religious teachings and a member in good standing.
+Endorsement creates an agreement or pledge of mutual commitment, accountability, and support between the chaplain (Compassionate Care Provider) and their faith group organization.
+It also affirms a level of connection and standard of excellence demonstrated by the candidate to the agency where a chaplain will do his or her service.

-Karuna Care Endorsement is the certification that permits a second-initiated Vaishnava to minister in specialized services outside the ISKCON institution as ISKCON’s representative.
-Moreover, receiving an endorsement informs others that a prospective chaplain is in good standing in his or her religious institution, and for ISKCON devotees that means prospective chaplains are in good standing with their spiritual masters, local ISKCON authorities, GBC representative, and that they are persons of integrity who are qualified to serve as a compassionate listening presence for those experiencing crisis.
+Karuna Care Endorsement is the certification that permits an ordained minister from Sanatana Dharama religious tradition to minister in specialized services within and beyond their religious organization as their representative.
+Moreover, receiving an endorsement informs others that a prospective chaplain is a member of good standing with his or her religious organization, their spiritual teachers, organizational authorities, global representatives, and have integrated sufficient competency to represent their faith tradition as a compassionate listening presence for persons experiencing crisis.

-Endorsement is required by virtually all government and private agencies that hire chaplains.
+Endorsement is required by virtually all government and private agencies that hire chaplains (Compassionate Care Companions).
 It is also required in order to gain membership and certification in most professional chaplaincy associations.
 Some organizations require that the endorsement be updated periodically.
 Receiving an endorsement is a significant step toward achieving the highest levels of professional certification.
-ISKCON devotees wishing to be endorsed by ISKCON Communications in order to perform chaplaincy services must follow the process outlined below.
+Sanatana Dharma clergy wishing to be endorsed by ISKCON Communications in order to perform chaplaincy services must follow the process outlined below.

 Endorsements are provided by a prospective chaplain’s faith group.
 Therefore the professional certifying organizations encourage religious groups to establish an endorsement procedure for those seeking certification for chaplaincy positions, pastoral counseling, or clinical pastoral education.
 Most professional organizations also encourage prospective chaplains to initiate a relationship with their Endorsement Committee early in their training so that they can receive from committee members guidance, discernment, and support.
-The declaration of endorsement includes the following criteria through a process that may include prospective chaplains writing papers, being interviewed, and sharing in mutual discernment.
-You will need to provide the committee with:
+The declaration of endorsement includes the following criteria through a process that may include a prospective chaplain’s writing papers, being interviewed, and sharing in mutual discernment.
+A candidate aspiring for Endorsement through the International Society for Krishna Consciousness will need to provide the Endorsement Committee with:

 - A personal history paper.